ASemenovng/Geth-EF/README.md

-This file explains the fundamental concepts of peer-to-peer (P2P) networking in go-ethereum (geth), exploring its architecture, key components like libp2p and RLP, the discovery protocol, and the challenges faced when designing decentralized network systems.
+This file explains the fundamental concepts of peer-to-peer (P2P) networking in go-ethereum (geth), exploring its architecture, key components, the discovery protocol, and the challenges faced when designing decentralized network systems.

 # How the Peer-to-Peer network works in go-ethereum
 ## 0. Prior knowledge